cvppa2023/cvppa2023.github.io/_pages/challenges.md

 This year we are also introducing a new challenge on *sorghum biomass prediction*.
 This challenge is run on [Kaggle](https://www.kaggle.com/c/sorghum-biomass-prediction/), where you can find more information about the task and dataset.

-<div id = "sorghum"></div>
-## Sorghum Biomass Prediction

-This year we are also introducing a new challenge on *sorghum biomass prediction*.
-This challenge is run on [Kaggle](https://www.kaggle.com/c/sorghum-biomass-prediction/), where you can find more information about the task and dataset.

 <div id = "root_seg"></div>
 ## Arabidopsis Root Segmentation Challenge